The Fall 2021 lineup for LRS will be produced digitally to ensure the continued health and safety of our creative teams and audiences.

-Directed by: CHRISTIAN PARKER
+Directed by: ABBIE LUCAS

 In the darkly comic drama, social media content moderators lose their mind at work as they struggle to perform well enough to get a better job at the Company, whose mission is to “Connect the World” but whose platform is increasingly becoming an unruly tool for global discord and the worst the human Id can devise.